zudello/zudello-knowledge-base/Knowledge Base/5 Business rules/Keyword coding rules.md

 We know that manual data entry is a key source of frustration and errors your business.

-Zudello's document coding removes the pain by applying predefined values when specific keywords are found in your documents.
+Zudello's keyword coding rules remove the pain by applying predefined values when specific keywords are found in your documents.
 This guide explains how to set up and manage document coding rules to save time and ensure consistent coding across your organisation.

 ## Best practices